-3.3 Goal: By-example Patterns and Replacements
+3.3 Goal: Example-like Patterns and Replacements

-The this-means-that idea on which TXL is based requires a by-example style for transformation rules, in which both patterns and replacements (post-patterns) are specified in the concrete syntax of the target language, the style recently referred to as native patterns[32].
-In TXL patterns are effectively unadorned sentential forms (examples) of the things we want to change and what we should change them to (Figure 5).
+The this-means-that idea on which TXL is based requires an example-like style for transformation rules, in which both patterns and replacements (postpatterns) are specified in the concrete syntax of the target language, the style recently referred to as native patterns[49].
+TXL patterns are effectively unadorned sentential forms (examples) of the things we want to change and what we should change them to (Figure 5).

 TXL rules specify a pattern to be matched, and a replacement to substitute for it.
 The nonterminal type of the pattern (the target type) is given at the beginning of the pattern, and the replacement is implicitly constrained to be of the same type.
+In this sense TXL is strongly typed, using the grammar as the type system of the TXL program.
 Patterns and replacements are parsed using the same direct interpretive execution of the grammar that the input is parsed by, compiling them into parse tree schemas in the same list form as the parse tree of the input.
-Transformation rules are executed by searching their input (scope) for parse subtrees matching their pattern tree, and replacing them with a copy of their replacement tree with parts captured in the pattern copied to the result.
+Transformation rules are executed by searching their input (the scope of the rule) for parse subtrees matching their pattern tree, and replacing them with a copy of their replacement tree with parts captured in the pattern copied into the result.
+The process is repeated on the result until no new matches can be found.